 $10,000 reward after truck stolen from Middletown dealership

 Feb.
+1—Middletown police are investigating the theft of two "high end" vehicles and while the thefts were reported on the same street and the same night, Sgt.
+Earl Nelson said they may not be related.

-1—A 2001 Ford F 250 XLT truck was stolen Wednesday night from a Middletown dealership and the owners are offering a $10,000 reward.
+On Wednesday night, a 2001 Ford F 250 XLT truck was stolen from a Middletown dealership and the owners are offering a $10,000 reward.

 The truck was stolen around 8:15 p.m.
 Wednesday from Riverfront Auto Sales, 4306 Tytus Ave.

+That same night, a 2005 silver, four-door Chrysler 300 was reported stolen from the 1800 block of Tytus Avenue, according to Nelson.

-According to the dealership, two men were involved in the theft.
+According to the surveillance video the Journal-News obtained from Riverfront Auto Sales, two men were involved in the theft.
 One served as a lookout and the other broke into the truck's rear driver's side window and hotwired the truck.

 The truck has a broken window, a gooseneck trailer hitch custom and orange and black pinstripes.
 The truck has 80,000 miles.